 Animal scientists often conduct research on domestic farm animals.
 With a focus on food production, they explore animal genetics, nutrition, reproduction, diseases, growth, and development.
 They work to develop efficient ways to produce and process meat, poultry, eggs, and milk.
 Animal scientists may crossbreed animals to get new combinations of desirable characteristics.
 They advise farmers on how to upgrade housing for animals, lower animal death rates, handle waste matter, and increase production.

-Animal scientists in private industry often work for food production companies, farms, and processing plants.
+An animal scientist in private industries often work for food production companies, farms, and processing plants.
 They typically work to improve inspection standards or overall food quality.
 They often spend their time in a laboratory, where they do tests and experiments, or in the field, where they take samples or assess overall conditions.
 Other animal and food scientists work for pharmaceutical companies, where they use biotechnology processes to develop drugs or other medical products.

-In the federal government, animal scientists conduct research on animal safety and methods of improving food production.
+In the federal government, an animal scientist will conduct research on animal safety and methods of improving food production.
 They spend most of their time conducting clinical trials or developing experiments on animal subjects.
 They eventually present their findings in peer-reviewed journals or other publications.

-Most animal scientists work in research universities, private industry, or the federal government.
+An animal scientist will work in research universities, private industries, or the federal government.
 Their work takes place in offices, laboratories, and in the field.
 They spend most of their time studying data and reports in a laboratory or office.
 Field work includes visits to farms or processing plants.
-When visiting an animal production facility, they must follow biosecurity measures, wear suitable clothing, and tolerate animal waste and odor.
+When visiting an animal production facility, they must follow bio-security measures, wear suitable clothing, and tolerate animal waste and odour.